HafizFasih/icp-book/icp-book/docs/part3-constitution/05-fundamental-rights.md

 **Fundamental Rights** are the basic human rights guaranteed to every citizen of a state, ensuring their liberty, dignity, and equality.
 In the **Constitution of Pakistan 1973**, these rights are enshrined in **Part II, Chapter 1 (Articles 8–28)**.

-These rights are considered **"justiciable,"** meaning that if the state violates these rights, a citizen can approach the **High Court** (under Article 199) or the **Supreme Court** (under Article 184(3)) for enforcement.
+These rights are considered **"enforceable in court,"** meaning that if the state violates these rights, a citizen can approach the **High Court** (under Article 199) or the **Supreme Court** (under Article 184(3)) for enforcement.
 This judicial enforcement mechanism is crucial—it transforms fundamental rights from merely theoretical declarations into enforceable legal protections.

 The fundamental rights form the **bedrock of democracy in Pakistan**, limiting the power of the state and protecting the individual from tyranny and governmental excess.

 :::success Constitutional Protection
-The inclusion of justiciable fundamental rights ensures that citizens are not merely subjects of the state but rights-bearing individuals whose dignity and liberty are constitutionally protected.
+The inclusion of court-enforceable fundamental rights ensures that citizens are not merely subjects of the state but rights-bearing individuals whose dignity and liberty are constitutionally protected.
 :::

 ---